-- The following functions cannot be set: AEB, WB bracketing, [3: Long exp. noise reduction], RAW + 1 L/RAW.
+- The following functions cannot be set: AEB, WB bracketing, [3: Long exp. noise reduction].
+RAW + 1 L/RAW.
 If any of these has already been set.
 [Multi Shot Noise Reduction] cannot be set. - Flash shooting is not possible.
 The AF-assist beam will be emitted according to the [4: Custom Functions (C.Fn)]'s [4: AF-assist beam firing] setting. - You cannot set [Multi Shot Noise Reduction] for bulb exposures. - If you turn off the power or change the shooting mode to a Basic Zone mode, movie shooting, or bulb, the setting will change to [Standard]. - If the images are greatly misaligned due to camera shake or if there is a moving subject, the noise reduction effect may be minimal. - If you are handholding the camera, keep it steady to prevent camera shake.
-Using a tripod is recommended. - The image alignment may not function properly with repetitive patterns (lattice, stripes, etc.) or flat, single-tone images. - Recording the image to the card will take longer than with normal shooting.
-During the processing of the images, "BUSY" will be displayed and you cannot take another picture until the processing is completed. - [3: Dust Delete Data] cannot be set. - If [Multi Shot Noise Reduction] is set, direct printing is not possible.
-Select a setting other than [Multi Shot Noise Reduction] and perform direct printing.
+Using a tripod is recommended. - The image alignment may not function properly with repetitive patterns. (lattice, stripes, etc.) or flat, single-tone images. - Recording the image to the card will take longer than with normal shooting.
+During the processing of the images, "BUSY" will be displayed and you cannot take another picture until the processing is completed. - [3: Dust Delete Data] cannot be set. - If [Multi Shot Noise Reduction] is set, direct printing (p.280) is not possible.

 If you play back a AW+ L or WW image with the camera or print an image directly, the effect of the high ISO speed noise reduction may look minimal.
-Check the noise reduction effect or print noise-reduced images with Digital Photo Professional (provided software, p.350).
+Check the noise reduction effect or print noise-reduced images with Digital Photo Professional (provided software, p.364).